-(overseeing external Professional Development and Coaching services).
+Rebecca Crowe joined Clayton Early Learning as Chief Executive Officer/President in June 2019.
+Additionally, Clayton hired a Chief People Officer Laurie Lemieux to oversee Human Resources and Professional Development.
 No other changes have been made to the human resources management area since the baseline application.